-- Demonstrate an awareness and understanding of the historical and contemporary theoretical frameworks that form the basis of Sociological study. - Demonstrate the utility of past and present sociological research and the research methodologies that form the basis of sociological inquiry. - Demonstrate the ability to be academically proficient in at least two specific areas of sociological emphasis, i.e., Marriage and Family, Race/Ethnicity, Culture, Crime and Deviance, Social Problems. - Demonstrate an understanding of the basic principles for at least one of the social sciences beyond Sociology, i.e., Anthropology or Psychology.
+- Demonstrate an awareness and understanding of the historical and contemporary theoretical frameworks that form the basis of Sociological study. - Demonstrate the utility of past and present sociological research and the research methodologies that form the basis of sociological inquiry. - Demonstrate the ability to be academically proficient in at least two specific areas of sociological emphasis, i.e., Marriage and Family, Race/Ethnicity, Culture, Crime and Deviance, Social Problems - Demonstrate an understanding of the basic principles for at least one of the social sciences beyond Sociology, i.e., Anthropology or Psychology.

-Required Courses: (18 units) Units
+Required Course es: (18 units) Units

-SOC-1 Introduction to Sociology 3
+SOC-1/1H Introduction to Sociology 3

 Electives from Group A 6

 Electives from Group B 6

 Electives from Group C 3

 Electives Group A (6 units) Units

 SOC-2 American Social Problems 3

-MAT-12 Statistics 3

-or

-MAT-12H Honors Statistics 3
+MAT-12/12H Statistics 3

-SOC-50 Introduction to Social Research Method ds 3
+SOC-50 Introduction to Social Research Methods 3

-Electives Group B (6 o units) Units
+Electives Group B (6 units) Units

 SOC-10 Race and Ethnic Relations 3

 SOC-12 Marriage Family Relations 3

 SOC-20 Introduction to Criminology 3